 • Triangular Distribution E = (P+M+O)/3 Beta

-Where P denotes pessimist, O is optimist, and M denotes most likely.
+P denotes pessimist, O is optimist, and M is most likely.

 34. What is Work Breakdown Structure (WBD)?

-The Work Breakdown Structure is used to identify the project's core work activities and the different sub-activities that may be required to complete each activity.
-With a top-down or bottom-up approach, WBD's structure follows a hierarchical pattern, with core activities split off into sub-activities housed under each parent.
+The Work Breakdown Structure identifies the project's core work activities and the sub-activities that may be required to complete each activity.
+With a top-down or bottom-up approach, WBD's structure follows a hierarchical pattern, with core activities split into sub-activities housed under each parent.

 35. What is the Pareto principle analysis?

 The 80/20 principle is another name for the Pareto principle.
 The efforts of 20% of the people produce 80% of the results.
-This approach aids in the prioritization of activities based on their significance rather than their urgency.
+This approach aids in prioritizing activities based on their significance rather than their urgency.

 36. What are the motivation theories and formal techniques to keep a team motivated?